-Niman Ranch employs several Field Agents who work closely with their assigned group of farmers.
+Niman Ranch employs Field Agents who work closely with their assigned group of farmers.
 The duties of the field agents are to audit farms, work with farmers on record-keeping and market hog inventory projections, recruit new farmers, and assist producers with technical information.
-If you have not been contacted by a field agent, please call the office immediately and we will help you make contact with your field agent.
+If you have not been contacted by a field agent, please call our office and we will help you connect with your local field agent.